-If you do not have a torque wrench available during a service operation requiring one, take your motorcycle to a Yamaha dealer to check the torque settings and adjust them as necessary.
+If you do not have necessary tools required during a service operation, take your motorcycle to a Yamaha dealer for service.

 Modifications to this motorcycle not approved by Yamaha may cause loss of performance, and render it unsafe for use.
 Consult a Yamaha dealer before attempting any changes.